Halls of Residence

 The University is committed to strong and effective representation from its students.
 The Class Representative System has been developed to ensure that student views are reflected through involvement in University processes and participation on University committees where decisions affecting students are made.
 Student representatives on University committees are either elected by their peers through the Class Representative System or appointed by their relevant faculty and/or subject committee members.

-Class Representatives are elected to deal with minor academic matters which arise, and their role is to liaise between the students in the paper and the academic staff who are teaching the paper.
+Class Representatives are elected to represent the views of his/her class on academic matters, and their role is to liaise between the students in the paper and the academic staff who are teaching the paper.
 They also have the opportunity to participate in the democratic processes of the University.